LSBUGPG/PingPong/README.md

 This project was created initially from the following rough specifications.
 Several changes were needed to model additional features such as players getting 2 serves each before swapping and the tiebreak and foul rules.
 I also create a couple of test scenes to help catch bugs and to exercise difficult to trigger situations.

+Keys are A and Z for the left hand player and Up and Down for the right hand player.

 ## Object types:
 * Player paddle
 * Ball